 We now come back to net present value, because that is how Courant and Nielsen were able to deal with long-term costs such as replacing a library building after 40 years.
 Their result gave an annual cost per book of between US $1 and $4, depending upon whether it was the more expensive open-access shelves, or the high-density ‘stacks’ that can’t be browsed and are harder to access, but make cheaper storage.

 The second major surprise is that digital is now cheaper.
 This is clearly the case in the book world, as shown by Courant and Nielsen, and by the JISC-British Library LIFE studies and by LIFE-SHARE.
-A scanned book is typically a few gigabytes, and organisations such as the Hathi Trust will store it for from $0.25 to $0.40 per year depending upon scan resolution and whether the scans are monochrome or colour.
+A scanned book is typically a few gigabytes, and organisations such as the Hathi Trust will store it for from $0.19 [2019 price] per year depending upon scan resolution and whether the scans are monochrome or colour.

 Store it how, with what guarantees and what indemnities if it all goes wrong?
 And what happens if they go bust, or a supplier of a key component goes bust?
 These are the real concerns in digital preservation: definition of a service that really meets the needs, covers the risks, and sets out all the information where all parties can see and understand it.
 The issue of defining what we mean by ‘digital preservation’ and ‘storage as a service’ is the area of real concern — not the current price of LTO tapes or hard drives.
 Organisations doing their own digital storage also need to define what they mean and define the service they want to deliver to themselves.
 It may be even more vital for such an organisation, because they may be novices.

-There is a wealth of information in the PrestoCentre Resources.
-A six page introduction is the Digest: Audiovisual preservation strategies, data models and value-chains; another basic reference (only two pages) is Preservation of digital audiovisual content.
+There is a wealth of PrestoCentre Resources in the AVA_Net library.
+A detailed paper is Audiovisual preservation strategies, data models and value-chains.

 (1) Edmondson, Ray “Audiovisual archiving: philosophy and principles” UNESCO, 2004.
 V3 is 2016